sean-kintone/shepherd-react-tutorial/docs/workshop-steps.md

 This will keep track of two metrics for visitors to our site:

 1. Did users complete the task?
-1. Did users finished our onboarding?
+1. Did users finish our onboarding?

 Here are the required fields & their configurations for our workshop: